Merrickneo/SinglishLah/README.md

 - EXP points will be awarded to the user for completing exercises

 ### 5) EXP Accumulation
 Progress Bar shows users how much more XP he/she needs to level up.
-Levelling up unlocks more customisation options for his avatar icon

 Streaks
 - Users are given bonus XP if he/she partakes in quizzes daily.
-S
 - Serves as a motivator for the user to make progress in Singlish daily.

 ### 6) Profile Page
 Settings
-- Users are able to configure various settings such as dark mode, change personal particulars
+- Users are able to configure various settings such as changing their password

-Customisation of in-app avatar
-- As the user attains higher levels, he/she will unlock more customisation options for his avatar
+Voucher Redemption
-- Users can then customise the avatar to suit his/her liking
+- Users can redeem for vouchers using the EXP they accumulated